At Robinson Bradshaw, we provide a comprehensive employee benefits package that includes:

 The firm covers all expenses associated with bar preparation courses and bar examination fees.

-Medical insurance is provided by the firm’s self-insured plan.
+Medical, dental and pharmacy coverage is provided by the firm’s self-insured plan.

 - Coverage is effective on the date of hire.